Tray Ceilings: Pros, Cons, Tips And Design Ideas To Inspire You

 While you can leave your tray ceiling bare for a minimalist look, paint can enhance the design.
 Make a statement by painting your walls a light, neutral palette and choosing a bright, contrasting color for the tray ceiling.
 The combination of colors adds depth and makes the recessed tray appear farther away.

 Another option is to use a darker color on the uppermost part of the ceiling and a lighter, contrasting shade on the drop-down border.
-Dark colors typically make a room feel smaller, but with a tray ceiling, the darker shade creates a cozy atmosphere — especially in bedrooms.
-For a cohesive look, match the furniture and other decor to the tray ceiling colors.
+Dark colors typically make even a large space feel like a small room but the darker shade creates a cozy atmosphere with a tray ceiling – especially in bedrooms.
+For a cohesive look, match the furniture and other home decor items to the tray ceiling colors.

 3. Tube Lighting